sdcst12/201-list-comprehension/README.md

 # Assignment
 * Work through the assignments in assignment.py to convert your code from your previous assignment to use list comprehension
 * Open up deck.py.
-Use list comprehension with the 2 lists to create a new list that shows all 52 possible cards in a deck of cards, and then deal 5 cards randomly into a hand and print them.
+Use list comprehension with the 2 lists to create a new list that shows all 52 possible cards in a deck of cards, and then print the first 5 cards in thd deck.

+# Further Practice
+* expand on your deck assignment.
+Some function ideas:
+    * shuffle the deck
+    * deal x number of cards, where x is an input parameter that can be set during the function call
+    * sort the cards in a list by suit and by rank (this one is challenging!)